COMP6248-Reproducability-Challenge/Vision-Transformer-COMP6248CW/experiments/vit_visualisation/readme.md

 ```python
 logit, attn_weights = model(data)
 ```
-The method 'Attention Rollout' has been used to generate the attention visualisation as a mask and added on the original picture.
+The method 'Attention Rollout' has been used to generate the visualisation of attention map as a mask and added on the original picture.
 See [Quantifying Attention Flow in Transformers](https://arxiv.org/pdf/2005.00928.pdf) for details.